Spinal Fusion

 Which conditions can spinal fusion treat?

-Your spine specialist may recommend spinal fusion if conservative methods haven’t worked to treat the following:
+Your surgeon may recommend spinal fusion to treat:

 Is spinal fusion right for me?